 Relationships of any sort are best enjoyed when they are fun, adventurous, spontaneous, growing, and inspiring.
 This article digs even deeper to expose more ways to bring a relationship from boring to exciting.

 When we start a relationship with someone, we have a mutual belief that it will be a great and rewarding relationship.
 We can dream of the future and what it will be like; what house we will have, how many kids there will be, and what places we would travel to.

 So, what happens that this well-intended plan goes wrong for so many?

 Well, stuff like work and bills and other pressures of life creep in and take over.
-Soon, we don’t get enough sleep at night and are simply fighting to stay productive through the day.
-The chances of coming home after a long day of work to try and grow a relationship is low.
+Soon, we don’t get enough sleep at night and are simply fighting to stay productive throughout the day.
+The chances of coming home after a long day of work to try and grow a relationship are low.
 We are spent and might even believe that next week will be a better time to worry about the relationship.

 What we don’t always realize is that anytime we put something off, it generally comes with a cost.